eliotcochrane/eliotcochrane.github.io/_posts/2024-01-18-appi-kogen.md

 ***

 Starting in 2024, Appi Kogen Resort is having a great season.
 While the start of the season and even the start of the mid-season has been tough.
 Appi Kogen Resort has been able to give skiers the chance to ski in an area where many ski areas are still covered with a light dusting of snow.
+Having the ability to make their own snow and also have some of the longest trails in Iwate, Appi really takes the top spot as a resort.

 Nestled into the Hachimantai mountains splitting Akita Prefecture and Iwate Prefecture, Appi Kogen Resort gets a consistent coating of snow throughout the winter season.
 This season has been marked by lower than normal snowfall but that has not stopped Appi from opening as usual year after year around the beginning of December.